ngarciaiii/filename-utils/README.md

 # filename-utils
 collection of bash scripts for cleaning and formatting filenames: removing quotes, lowercasing and or both

-# lc_rm_quotes.sh
+# file_cleaner.sh
-does both lowercasing and removing single/double quotes from filenames in a directory
+lowercase and remove single quotes/spaces from filenames in a directory

 # lc_rnm.sh
 lowercasing filenames in a directory